javierhndev/fdp-demo/README.md

 TO DO list:
 - Test a single environment for dataset and modeling.
+Integrate all in a single conda file.
 - The same warning appear multiple times during dataset creation (when concatenating)
+- Deprecate the `modeling.ipynb`.
+Change it to be like a script to execute all tasks and some data analysis.

 ## Building the environment
 We used two different Conda environments for this demo (we keep them separated to avoid conflicts)